top of page

 Bunce G.

-Almost a century ago one of the worst disasters in the history of British mining occurred at the Gresford Colliery, owned by the Westminster and United Collieries Group.
-The accident in the small mining village of Gresford in the Wrexham County Borough of Wales occurred in the early hours of Saturday 22 September 1934.
+Earlier this season the tragic events of the Gresford Colliery Disaster, a sombre chapter in the history of coal mining occurred in the small mining village in the Wrexham County Borough of Wales in the early hours of Saturday 22 September 1934.

 The colliery explosion, followed by extensive fires happened around 2am, at a time when many of the miners who had started their night shift at 10pm were taking their mid-shift break.